 about 2 years by Jan Lansberry 4 / 5We visited Sezincote yesterday - what a delight!
 Loved the house and the fabulous gardens.
 Tea &cake in the Orangery was delicious.
 However, the loos were, as a previous reviewer said 'a disgrace!'.

-about 2 years by D R Fry 3 / 5Brilliant house and garden and well worth a visit.
+over 2 years by D R Fry 3 / 5Brilliant house and garden and well worth a visit.
 The toilets are unfortunately disgraceful.There are only two, situated 100 yards or so away from the house in a garden shed, and not easily wheelchair accessible.
 This is clearly inadequate even on a quiet day which it was when I visited.What a shame, and a poor facility considering the Â£10 entry charge.

 over 3 years by Adam Hodge 4 / 5As the house is undergoing some building works[May 2011] the Orangery was not in the best state of presentation, nevertheless the whole place is a fine example of romance and elegance in the landscape.
 The area of the stream from top to bottom is especially charming, well styled plantings and well maintained.